The 5 Best Pens for Bible Journaling

 • The ink used is acid-free, smear-proof, and water-resistant

-• Offers a quick response service and totally risk-free
+• Offers a quick response service and is totally risk-free

 • More than a gel highlighter and can be used as crayons for art journaling

-• Doesn’t leave a bad smell, as most highlighters do
+• It doesn’t leave a bad smell, as most highlighters do

 Cons: